Dogecoin price gains alongside increase in volume

-In the last 24 hours, Litecoin, Stacks and Worldcoin emerge as top gainers, while Virtuals Protocol, Fartcoin and Optimism are the top losers.
+In the last 24 hours, Pudgy Penguins, EOS and Virtuals Protocol emerge as top gainers, while Four, DeXe and Tether Gold are the top losers.

 Cryptocurrency prices FAQs